VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

     assert example.environment_var_function() == "MY_VAR is not set to 'true'"
 ```

-Notice my first parameter is `condidition`.
+Notice my first parameter is `condition`.
 Just like `skipif` I make a
 *boolean* condition where the test is known to fail.
 If that condition is *not*
 met, the test is run *normally*.
-If that conditin *is* met, the test is run
+If that condition *is* met, the test is run
 as an `xfail` (meaning you expect the test to fail).
 If the test *does* fail
 (as expected), the result is marked with a lower case `x` (or `XFAIL (REASON)`
 in verbose mode).
 If the test *passes* (not expected), it the result is marked